 Of all the companies at CES this year around 300 are focused on digital health and they’re looking to gain customers in a market which is expected to quadruple by 2018.
-Companies have started to unveil wearable health and fitness devices which provide real time, accurate data for the user to help them improve.
+Companies have started to unveil wearable health and fitness devices used as an activity tracker for crossfit and other sports, which provide real time, accurate data for the user to help them improve.

 At the moment the most common fitness trackers are the UpFitness band, Nike FuelBand, FitBit and Jawbone, but none have been successful enough to capture the commitment of a user, mainly for several reasons such being uncomfortable to wear while exercising or lack of a helpful software.
 But this years CES was the place to announce your new fitness tracker and a lot of companies sure have shown of their new products.
 So to help you out we’ve picked our favorite 4 devices which look the most promising.